Derkades/Derkutils/README.md

     </dependency>
 </dependencies>
 ```
-Clone the GitHub repository and maven install it first.
+Clone the GitHub repository and `mvn install` it first.